oblinger/HookAnchorApp/logs/IDEA/Ideas Brain/Brain/2021.06 EOCA/EOCA.md

 ## === CORE CLAIM: UNCONTROLABILITY ===
 ### --- PROOFS OF CONTROLLABILITY ---
-#### -- POSSIBLE BEHAVOIRS OF A SYSTEM IS MUCH LARGER THAN WHAT IT CAN ANALYZE -
+#### -- POSSIBLE BEHAVIORS OF A SYSTEM IS MUCH LARGER THAN WHAT IT CAN ANALYZE -
 Result:  one needs to somehow abstract and generalize system in order to draw conclusions about it.

 _